 Steroids, specifically anabolic-androgenic steroids (AAS), are synthetic hormones that mimic testosterone.
 They are commonly used to boost muscle growth and enhance performance.
 However, their effects on the body are often extreme and come with a high risk of adverse side effects.
 While anabolic steroids may deliver rapid increased muscle growth, the risks include:

-• Long-term health problems such as liver damage and cardiovascular issues.
+Long-term health problems such as liver damage and cardiovascular issues.

-• Hormonal imbalances that disrupt natural testosterone production.
+Hormonal imbalances that disrupt natural testosterone production.

-• Aggressive mood swings and other mental health concerns.
+Aggressive mood swings and other mental health concerns.

-Do Peptides Build Muscle Without Hormone Shutdown
+Can Peptides Build Muscle Without Shutting Down Testosterone?

 One of the biggest differences between peptides and anabolic steroids is how they affect your body’s hormone balance.
 Certain peptides are studied for their role in supporting growth hormone and recovery pathways without fully suppressing natural testosterone production, while steroids often override the endocrine system and trigger hormonal shutdown.
 For patients focused on lean muscle development, recovery, and long-term health, this difference matters because faster results are not always worth the biological tradeoff.